openresty/sregex/README.markdown

 * allow '\0' be used in both the regex and the subject string.
 * add an API for assembling multiple user regexes and return an ID indicating exactly which regex is matched (first), as well as the corresponding submatch captures.
 * add a bytecode optimizer to the regex VM (which also generates minimized DFAs for the Thompson VM).
-* add a JIT compiler for the regex VM targeting x86_64 (and other architectures).
+* add a JIT compiler for the Pike VM targeting x86_64.
+* port the existing x86_64 JIT compiler for the Thompson VM to other architectures like i386.
 * implement the generalized look-around assertions like `(?=pattern)`, `(?!pattern)`, `(?<=pattern)`, and `(?<!pattern)`.
 * implement the UTF-8, GBK, and Latin1 matching mode.